Ypres: Economy

 Though Ypres is an historic city, and generates significant income from tourism, it also has a number of industrial areas.
 The biggest one is along the Ieperlee canal, which hosts room for around 120 companies and a wind farm in the north of Ypres.

 The office area known as Ieper Business Park is connected to the industrial area.
 That office area started as the site of speech recognition company Lernout & Hauspie, and was named "Flanders Language Valley" (mimicking Silicon Valley), until the company went bankrupt.
-Since then, the office area had many difficult years, where a big share of the offices were unused.
-However, those years are mostly over, and currently, the area offers about 1000 employees a job.
+Since then, the office area has had many difficult years, during which a large share of the offices were unused.
+However, those years are mostly over, and currently, the area offers around 1000 employees a job.

-Then there are also various other, smaller industrial areas like the area around Picanol in the south of Ypres.
+There are also various smaller industrial areas like the area around Picanol in the south of Ypres.

 Transport

 Ieper railway station run by NMBS has hourly trains to Kortrijk.

 It can also be accessed from Brussels, linking to Eurostar, and takes about 75 minutes with two stops.